willwade/MacroServerMac/README.md

 NB: With this you don't need MindExpress.
 It will control your mac over the air through the commandline!

 If you don't have Python and want to experiment with this you can download a binary for Windows and Mac.
+It works exactly the same. e.g.

+    C:\Client.exe --host 192.168.1.121 -cmd send_key -scmd "normalkey:k|modifier:0"

 * [Windows Binary - That runs in a command prompt interface](https://s3-eu-west-1.amazonaws.com/app-macro/Client.exe.zip)
-* [Windows Binary - That can be called by other programs and doesn't open a Window](https://s3-eu-west-1.amazonaws.com/app-macro/ClientW.exe.zip) (NB: any errors that occur you won't be notified using this approach)
+* [Windows Binary - That can be called by other programs and doesn't open a Window](https://s3-eu-west-1.amazonaws.com/app-macro/ClientW.exe.zip) (NB: any errors that occur will go silently..)
 * [Mac Binary (64Bit)](https://s3-eu-west-1.amazonaws.com/app-macro/ClientMacOSX64.zip)

 For correct syntax see: